supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_03_AssignLicensesToUsersByGroupMembershipAAD.md

 9. When complete, verify the group named **sg-SC300-O365** is shown in the **All groups** list.

    >**Note:** Kindly click the **Refresh** button if you are not able to see the newly created group.

-     > **Congratulations** on completing the task!
-Now, it's time to validate it.
-Here are the steps:
-     > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
-     > - Hit the Validate button for the corresponding task.
-If you receive a success message, you can proceed to the next task.
-     > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-     > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
-We are available 24/7 to help

 #### Task 3 - Assign a license to a group